jhoglund/fidelity/README.md

 How to use
 -----

-Below is a brief example of how to use the DSL (using HAML syntax).
+Below is a brief example of how to use the DSL (the example is a HAML template so don't forget to include the haml gem in your Gemfile to make the example work ).
 ```ruby
 	= fidelity_for(:width => 960) do |f|
 		= f.row do